 - Monthly Mentoring Groups: Participate in a 2 hour monthly small group meeting with an ILA mentoring teacher in your area or via video conferencing.
 Groups meet monthly with a mentor and a small group of students at a mutually agreed upon time for the duration of the 11 month program.
 Students at their mentor meetings will practice leading short guided practices, get feedback, practice answering questions, share concerns about teaching and take turns leading a short teaching to get feedback from the mentor and the group to better hone their teaching skills.

-- Practicum/Field Work: 35 hours: Facilitate mindfulness classes in your work or volunteer setting.
+- *Practicum/Field Work: 35 hours: Facilitate mindfulness classes in your work or volunteer setting.
+Completion of the practicum is required for those who wish to apply for certification with the International Mindfulness Teacher Association.

 Recommended Criteria for InsightLA Facilitator Candidates: